-Administrative Staff Officer
+Alicia Landon, Administrative Staff Officer

-Brandon Bell, Administrative Staff Officer.
-Brandon is responsible for implementation and maintenance of the Center budgets, supervising the accounting system and establishing internal control of accounting procedures as well as managing fiscal information related to grants and contracts.
+Alicia is responsible for implementation and maintenance of the Center budgets, supervising the accounting system and establishing internal control of accounting procedures as well as managing fiscal information related to grants and contracts.
 This includes monitoring compliance with federal, state and university policies and procedures including cost accounting compliance.
-He is also the Center’s liaison with human resources, fiscal, sponsored projects and other units in the Office of the Vice President for Research.
-Brandon received his Bachelor's in Economics from the University of Kentucky in 2012, and is currently working on his Master's of Public Administration at Murray State University.
+She is also the Center’s liaison with human resources, fiscal, sponsored projects and other units in the Office of the Vice President for Research.
+Alicia received her Bachelor's in English from Lafayette College and has worked for the University of Kentucky within a variety of business areas since 2010.

-Jaspreet Chahal, Project Manager.
 Jasz manages C.A.T.S.
 (Campus Attitudes Toward Safety) on campus, a project developed to provide administration with data about campus safety as an internal quality improvement project.
 The information covers students' perceptions of campus safety, students' knowledge of and inclination to use campus resources, bystander attitudes and behaviors, and students' experience of violent or adverse incidents.
 Ms. Chahal's research iinterests include violence and victimization on college campuses, cultural factors and vulnerability to sexual violence, as well as the adverse health outcomes of violence and victimization.
 In 2007, Jaspreet received her M.S. in Criminal Justice from Eastern Kentucky University and is currently finishing her doctoral degree in Criminology, Law, and Society from George Mason University.

 Graduate Research Assistants